marcosrachid/java8_ocp_study/README.md

 "toRealPath()" implicitly execute normalize().

+java.nio.file.Files class does not relate with java.io.File.

+The Files helper's "exists(Path)" method takes a Path object and returns true if, and only if references a file that exists in the system.

+The Files helper's "isSameFile(Path, Path) throws IOException" method if two Path objects relate to the same file within fs.
+The "isSameFile(Path, Path) validates "equals()" between the two path, and only if it's false it will validate if the Path exists on filesystem.
+It will throw an IOException if either file does not exist.

+The Files helper's "createDirectory() throws IOException" and "createDirectories() throws IOException" are respectively the same as "mkdir()" and "mkdirs()" for creating a directory and creating the whole path directories that does not exist.

+The Files helper's "copy(Path, Path) throws IOException" method copies a file or directory with the file system. "copy()" method has overloaded versions like "copy(InputStream, Path) throws IOException" and "copy(Path, OutputStream) throws IOException".

+The Files helper's "move(Path, Path) throws IOException" method moves or renames a file or directory within the file system.
+The behaviors can be changed by providing optional values like NOFOLLOW_LINKS, REPLACE_EXISTING or ATOMIC_MOVE.
+If the file system does not support atomic moves, an AtomicMoveNotSupportedException will be thrown at runtime.

 ## Java Concurrency

 Runnable is a functional interface that takes no arguments and returns no data with the method "void run()".